UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

     a) Doing so will break the docfx rendering that allows for markdown lists
 2) Use `</br>' tags to indicate a line break.
 This is used by the editor rendering to mark the end of a line and start a new one.
 (Stops auto reflow)
-3) Accept that the in edotr rendering might "trim" the lines it shows, eliminating any indentation.
+3) Accept that the in editor rendering might "trim" the lines it shows, eliminating any indentation.
+[Grrr...
+Looking at you VS!]
     a) Sadly, there is no avoiding this.
 Addition of any sort of "markup" to control that will interfere with the readability AND the final docs rendering.
 4) Always use a different numbering style for sub lists/items